For the earlier history of Armenia, see Urartu.

 But in 859, the Armenians were reluctantly given autonomy by Caliph al-Mutawakkil - the Arabs were faced with serious trouble from the Byzantines and could not sustain conflict on two fronts.
 Ashot Bagratuni was appointed "Prince of Armenia".
 An ancestor of his had helped the Abbasid caliph al-Mutasim suppress the revolt of Babak in Azerbaijan, and been rewarded with a governorship.
 Al-Mutawakkil removed him, and imprisoned him in Baghdad - actions which stimulated an Armenian rebellion, led by Ashot.
 As problems with Byzantium persisted, during the "Decade of Anarchy" following the death of al-Mutawakkil in 862, al-Mutamid delivered complete independence to Armenia - an independence that was also soon recognised by the Byzantines, and Ashot became first king of the Bagratid dynasty.
 In AD 971, Ashot III transferred his capital from Kars to Ani, which soon became the most important city in the region.
 By the 11th century, it had a population of over 100,000.
 It was known as the city of 1001 churches.
 Quarrels within the Bagratid family led to a surrender of the city to Byzantium.

-Full exploration, history and pictures on this brilliant site: Virtual, Ani
+Full exploration, history and pictures on this brilliant site [desktop or tablet]: Virtual, Ani

 10th century church at Kars built by the Bagratids.
 It's now a mosque again, after periods as a church, a museum, and plain neglect.